top of page

 Bio

-The past few years have been incredibly active for the hip hop artist and activist.
-He continues touring in and out of the country, performing at a high level, and living out his dreams as a performer.
-He was awarded the Jerome Hill Artist Fellowship a few years back, one of his biggest accomplishments to date.
-He participated in the inaugural First Nations SongHubs, where he recorded with Indigenous artists from around the globe at the world famous Abbey Road Institute in Melbourne, Australia.
-Tufawon was also featured on the Breakfast Club and Hot 97 Ebro In The Morning speaking on issues that affect Indigenous communities.
+The past few years have been busy for Tufawon.
+He continues touring, performing at a high level, and living out his dreams as a performer.
+He was awarded the Jerome Hill Artist Fellowship a few years back, one of his biggest accomplishments.
+He participated in the inaugural First Nations SongHubs where he recorded with Indigenous artists from around the globe at the world famous Abbey Road Institute in Melbourne, Australia.
+Tufawon was also featured on the Breakfast Club and Hot 97 Ebro In The Morning speaking on issues that impact Indigenous communities.
 He completed his first headlining hip hop tour in Europe “Resilience", and stays active in his community.
-From fighting the Dakota Access Pipeline at Standing Rock to organizing efforts to Stop Line 3, to speaking at the United Nations in Geneva Switzerland and doing several tours around the world, he continues to carry out his message and impact the people in a powerful way.
-Tufawon is currently releasing new singles regularly, playing and booking gigs, and working on video projects.

 Artistic Vision